Below are our regular events for younger people with dementia and their families and friends to meet with each other.

 Regular relaxed gatherings for people to meet up and share experiences.
 Held once a month in Wolvercote (Oxford) - contact Deborah Crawshaw.

 An arts and crafts activity group for people with young onset and their family members.
 Held once a month in Abingdon and Deddington (Banbury).
-For Abingdon, download a flyer or contact Mandy Blair, or for Deddington, download a flyer or contact Liz Rose.
+For Abingdon, download a flyer or contact Michelle Francis, or for Deddington, download a flyer or contact Liz Rose.

 Like Minds is for people with young onset dementia who are interested in coming together to share time, experiences and ideas.
 It provides an opportunity for members to build new friendships with people in similar situations.